-After delivery, the mother can expect to have some symptoms, but they are usually mild and temporary.
-Complications are rare.
+After childbirth, a mother can expect to have some physical changes and symptoms, but they are usually mild and temporary.
+Severe health issues are rare.
 Nonetheless, the doctor, hospital staff members, or health care plan usually sets up a program of follow-up office or home visits.

 Postpartum hemorrhage may occur soon after delivery but may occur up to 6 weeks later.

 Immediately after delivery of a baby, the mother is monitored for at least 1 hour.
-If an anesthetic was used during delivery or if there were any problems during delivery, she may be monitored for several hours after delivery, usually in a well-equipped recovery room with access to oxygen, intravenous fluids, and resuscitation equipment.
+If an anesthetic was used during delivery or if there were any problems during delivery, she may be monitored for several hours after delivery, usually in a well-equipped recovery room with access to oxygen, fluids given by vein (intravenously), and resuscitation equipment.

 Staff members check the mother’s pulse rate and temperature.
 Normally, within the first 24 hours, the mother’s pulse rate (which increased during pregnancy) begins to decline toward normal and her temperature may increase slightly, usually returning to normal during the first few days.
 After the first 24 hours, recovery is rapid.